-This paper extends current tomographic methods to invert measurements of surface wave dispersion for maps of the two-dimensional distribution of phase or group speeds regionally or over the globe.
-Barmin et al. (2001) previously described a method of surface wave tomography based on geometrical ray-theory with largely ad-hoc smoothing constraints.
-This method has been used in several studies of earth structure (e.g., Levshin et al., 2001; Ritzwoller et al., 2001; Shapiro et al., 2002).
-Ray-theory is a high frequency approximation, however, which is not justified in the presence of heterogeneities whose length-scale is comparable to the wavelength of the wave (e.g., Woodhouse, 1974; Wang & Dahlen, 1995).
+with largely ad hoc smoothing constraints.
+This method has been used in several studies of earth structure (e.g., Levshin et al., 2001; Ritzwoller et al., 2001; Shapiro and Ritzwoller, 2002).
+Ray-theory is a high frequency approximation, however, which is not justified in the presence of heterogeneities whose lengthscale is comparable to the wavelength of the wave (e.g., Woodhouse, 1974; Wang and Dahlen, 1995).
 For the ray approximation to be valid, the first Fresnel zone must be smaller than the scale-length of the heterogeneity, which places limitations on the lateral resolution of seismic models based on ray-theory.
-The Born or Rytov approximation for surface wave scattering (e.g., Woodhouse & Girnius, 1982; Yomogida & Aki, 1987; Snieder & Romanowicz, 1988; Bostock & Kennett, 1992; Friederich et al., 1993, Friederich 1999; Meier et al., 1997; Spetzler et al., 2001, 2002; Yoshizawa & Kennett, 2002; Snieder, 2002) models the finite width of the surface wave sensitivity zone.
+The Born or Rytov approximation for surface wave scattering (e.g., Woodhouse and Girnius, 1982; Yomogida and Aki, 1987; Snieder and Romanowicz, 1988; Bostock and Kennett, 1992; Friederich et al., 1993; Friederich, 1999; Meier et al., 1997; Spetzler et al., 2001, 2002; Yoshizawa and Kennett, 2002; Snieder, 2002) models the finite width of the surface wave sensitivity zone.
 Ritzwoller et al. (2002) discussed the use of this approximation in the context of global surface wave tomography, calling the resulting method global diffraction tomography.
-This method was the basis for a global three-dimensional (3-D) shear velocity model of the crust and upper mantle (e.g., Levin et al., 2002; Ritzwoller et al., 2003a, 2003b, 2004) based exclusively on minor-arc group and phase measurements.
-Some regions of the Earth, especially in the southern hemisphere, cannot be effectively covered by minor-arc paths due to the sparseness of seismic stations.
-The use of major-arc data for both the fundamental mode and overtone data (van Heijst et al., 1999) would significantly improve the spatial and azimuthal coverage particularly for studies of azimuthal anisotropy.
-Spetzler et al. (2002) discuss diffraction tomography for major-arc measurements, but minor and major-arc observations have been previously used in tomographic studies only under the assumption of ray-theory (e.g., Trampert & Woodhouse, 2003).
+This method was the basis for a global three-dimensional (3-D) shear velocity model of the crust and upper mantle (e.g., Levin et al., 2002; Ritzwoller et al., 2003a,b, 2004) based exclusively on minor-arc group and phase measurements.
+Some regions of the Earth, especially in the Southern Hemisphere, cannot be effectively covered by minorarc paths due to the sparseness of seismic stations.
+The use of major-arc data for both the fundamental mode and overtone data (van Heijst and Woodhouse, 1999) would significantly improve the spatial and azimuthal coverage particularly for studies of azimuthal anisotropy.
+Spetzler et al. (2002) discuss diffraction tomography for major-arc measurements, but minor and major-arc observations have been previously used in tomographic studies only under the assumption of ray-theory (e.g., Trampert and Woodhouse, 2003).